 Solving current industrial problems requires cross-disciplinary knowledge and approaches.
 The Journal of Engineering, Project, and Production Management (EPPM-Journal) is an international research journal publishing original research papers.
 EPPM-Journal is multidisciplinary in nature, considering all topics related to engineering management, project management, and production management.
 The journal aims to advance the cross-disciplinary sciences in these three fields.
 This unique platform is intended to inspire new thinking by merging and/or combining different approaches from diverse fields.

-EPPM-Journal is published twice yearly, a volume of two issues in January and July.
+Since 2020, EPPM-Journal is published three times yearly, a volume of three issues in January, May, and September.
 All submitted papers are subject to double-bind peer review.
 The journal publishes two types of papers in both print and online:

 Technical Note (within 3000 words)